 PDA is a fairly common congenital heart defect in the United States, but doctors aren’t sure exactly what causes the condition.
 Premature birth can put babies at risk.
 PDA is more common in girls than boys.

 The opening in the ductus arteriosus can range from small to large.
 This means that symptoms may be very mild to severe.
 If the opening is very small, there may be no symptoms and your doctor may only find the condition by hearing a heart murmur.

 Most commonly, an infant or child with PDA will have the following symptoms:

 - little interest in feeding

-For infants, a doctor will usually diagnose PDA after listening to your child’s heart.
-Most PDA causes a heart murmur (an extra or unusual sound in the heartbeat), which a doctor can hear through a stethoscope.
-A chest X-ray may also be performed in order to see the condition of a baby’s heart and lungs.
+A doctor will usually diagnose PDA after listening to your child’s heart.
+Most cases of PDA cause a heart murmur (an extra or unusual sound in the heartbeat), which a doctor can hear through a stethoscope.
+A chest X-ray may also be necessary to see the condition of a baby’s heart and lungs.

 Premature babies may not have the same symptoms as full-term births, and may require additional tests to confirm PDA.

-An echocardiogram (echo) is a test that uses sound waves to create a picture of the baby’s heart.
-It is painless and allows the doctor to see the size of the heart, and also if there is any abnormality in blood flow.
-Echo is the most common way PDA is diagnosed (Boston Children’s Hospital).
+An echocardiogram is a test that uses sound waves to create a picture of the baby’s heart.
+It’s painless and allows the doctor to see the size of the heart.
+It also lets the doctor see if there’s any abnormality in blood flow.
+Echocardiogram is the most common method to diagnose PDA.

-An EKG records the electrical activity of the heart and is used to detect irregular heart rhythms.
-In babies, this test can also show whether the heart is enlarged.
+An EKG records the electrical activity of the heart and detects irregular heart rhythms.
+In babies, this test can also identify an enlarged heart.

-Most cases of PDA are diagnosed and treated soon after birth, and it is very unusual for PDA to go undetected into adulthood.
+Most cases of PDA are diagnosed and treated soon after birth.
+It’s very unusual for PDA to go undetected into adulthood.
 If it does, however, it can cause several health problems.
 The larger the opening is, the worse the complications.
-However rare, untreated adult PDA can lead to other medical conditions in adults such as:
+However rare, untreated adult PDA can lead to other medical conditions in adults, such as: